strangetom/ingredient-parser/docs/source/guide/features.rst

 .. attention::

-    It is likely that some of these features aren't necessary.
+    It is possible that some of these features aren't necessary and there could be other useful features.
 There is a chunk of work for the future to determine the most useful features.